parvbansal11/aura/README.md

 Open the served URL on your phone or desktop.
 It works fully offline after the first load, and Chrome will offer to install it.

-## Deploy (prototype submission)

-Drag the entire `web/` folder onto https://app.netlify.com/drop — you get a public HTTPS URL with no signup.
-The app is installable from that URL.

 ## Wire the backend

 Open `aura-api.js`.
 Every function has a comment naming the exact backend